gargab/url_short/README.md

 Finally, I have used BASE62 encoding to shorten URLs.
 The approach basically is to encode the DB id's of URLs to BASE62.
 BASE62 because a total 0f 62 characters can be used to create URLs in all.<br />
 There is just one table for simplicity<br/>

+One important thing to note is if a user creates his/her custom URL that clashes with current short URL or in future may clash with short URL.
+The URL created latest will be given proprity assuming old may have expired or will expire sooner.
+This is not the best approach sth. can be done in case of collisions like not giving the URL if it is a clash or giving the next hash in case of clash.
+As the scope for this app was limited, I have not implemented this technique. <br/>
+The short URL structure is http://localhost:8000/{BASE62Encoding}/short_url/<br/>
+The get Stats URL structure is http://localhost:8000/{BASE62Encoding}/get_stats/<br/>